 While the District supports its employees by allowing them to exercise their rights, any impact on the employee’s ability to perform his or her functions as required by the district is grounds for discipline.
 For further guidance regarding political conduct on school grounds, contact the superintendent and consult the board policies.

 Pregnant or Parenting Students

 The school district encourages students who are pregnant or parenting are encouraged to continue to participate in the district’s educational and extracurricular programs.
 Students who anticipate deviations from their regular school experience or accrue absences due to pregnancy or parenting have been told to notify their building principal as early as possible to discuss their educational programming.
-The building principal will work with the student to develop a plan to assist the student in participating in district curriculum and extra-curricular activities.
+The building principal will work with the student and appropriate district staff to develop a plan to assist the student in participating in district curriculum and extra-curricular activities.
 Such a plan may include:

 If the student cannot regularly attend classes, the provision of online courses;